 Application Documents

-Your Advisors Mortgage loan originator (also known as a loan officer) gathers information from you, and with that information, creates your loan application.
-You will sign the application in the appropriate places, and the loan officer will submit the application along with various documents required to the processing department.
+Your Advisors Mortgage loan officer or originator will gather information from in order to create your loan application.
+You will sign the application in the appropriate places, and the loan officer will submit the application to our processor along with various documents required.

 How Does Mortgage Processing Work?

 A processor is responsible for opening your application file and beginning the work of processing your loan documents.
-This is done via software specifically designed for the mortgage industry so it can be later uploaded to an underwriter for review.
+Your application and documents are later uploaded to an underwriter for review.
 The processor is responsible for the following tasks:

 *Entering your data into the mortgage processing system